-- Do not make the charge process with the devices placed on easily combustible elements like pillows or sofas. - Keep the immediate area clear of flammable objects when charging a battery; do not place e.g. scooters or e-bikes (pedelecs) in the near of flammable building insulation during charging. - Do not leave lithium ion battery devices unattended, while it's charging, and don't leave it charging overnight.
-However, it is always advisable to install autonomous smoke detectors, placed in strategic places in the home, to detect smoke from a fire and give an early alarm to the occupants. - Devices with medium-sized lithium ion batteries, such as scooters or e-bikes (pedelecs), shall not be charged on evacuation routes (for example next to the exit door of the house, or at the bottom of the stairwell), since in case of fire they can prevent safe evacuation. - If a small lithium ion battery has started an overheating process but can still be handled safely, deposit it in a container filled with water that covers it completely.
-If handling is unsafe, use a metal lid to cover the appliance. - If you carry out at home the process of charging equipment equipped with medium-sized batteries, such as scooters or e-bikes (pedelecs), it is advisable to have a fire extinguishing blanket.
-In the event that any of these appliances shows signs of incipient thermal runaway process, and whenever it is safe to approach the appliance, cover it with the blanket, separate as much as possible the combustible elements or furniture present (ideally, at least 2m), close the door of the room behind you, and notify the fire brigade. - It is advisable to have a dry-chemical manual fire extinguisher to extinguish provided that the minimum safety conditions are met, the secondary fire sources that may appear from the lithium-ion battery original fire.
+- Do not charge with the devices placed on easily combustible elements like pillows or sofas.
+Some age groups or persons with cognitive deficiencies when charging their own devices can not be aware at all of the potential hazard that can result from this behavior.
+If possible, charge the device over a heat-resistant base, in a well-ventilated room. - Keep the immediate area clear of flammable objects when charging a battery; do not place scooters or e-bikes (pedelecs) near flammable building insulation during charging.

+- If possible, do not leave lithium ion battery devices unattended, while charging, and avoid charging overnight.
+However, it is always advisable to install autonomous smoke detectors, placed in strategic places in the home, to detect smoke from a fire and give an early alarm to the occupants. - Devices with medium-sized lithium ion batteries, such as scooters or e-bikes (pedelecs), shall not be charged neither on evacuation routes (for example next to the exit door of the house, or at the bottom of the stairwell), nor in places where a quick spread of fire or smoke is probable, as this may prevent safe evacuation in the event of fire - If a small lithium ion battery has started an overheating process but can still be handled safely, deposit it in a container filled with water that covers it completely.
+The faster the burning cell gets submerged into water after ignition the less emissions are produced.
+There are also in the market fire containment bags specifically designed to contain this type of fire.
+If handling is unsafe, use a metal lid to cover the appliance.
+If you carry out the process of charging equipment at home, which is equipped with medium-sized batteries, such as scooters or e-bikes (pedelecs), it is advisable to have a fire-extinguishing blanket.
+In the event that any of these appliances shows signs of the incipient thermal runaway process, and only when it is safe to approach the appliance, cover it with the blanket, keep all combustible materials or furniture away from the equipment (ideally, at least 2 m), close the door of the room behind you, and notify the fire brigade. - Lithium-ion battery fires are challenging in terms of fire extinguishing because batteries' casing prevents the cooling and extinguishing effect of the fire extinguisher from getting between the cells.
+The battery can also ignite again after a long time especially in larger battery packings.
+Extinguishing visible flames doesn't stop the reaction inside the battery.
+The reaction must be stopped by cooling that prevents the heat for transfering from one cell to another inside the battery. - Anyway, it is advisable to have a dry-chemical or water-based manual fire extinguisher to extinguish any fire, especially secondary fires that may appear from the lithium-ion battery original fire.
+When trying to fight the fire, it should always be ensured that the minimum safety conditions are met; otherwise it is better to call the fire brigade.